SamMed05/sm_blog/_posts/2022-09-08-how-school-works-in-italy.md

     5. *Grafica e Comunicazione* (Graphics and Communication): to enter the world of personal and mass communication and understand how it develops through graphics, multimedia languages ​​and new technologies.
     6. *Chimica, Materiali e Biotecnologie* (Chemistry, Materials and Biotechnology): to learn how to manage the chemical-biological processes to be adopted in the research, pharmaceutical, food, environmental, dyeing and leather treatment sectors.
 With a focus on environmental protection and health.
     7. *Sistema Moda* (Fashion system): it trains professionals in the fashion industry to conceive, design, manufacture and promote textile, clothing and footwear products.
-    8. *Agraria, Agroalimentare e Agroindustria* (Agriculture, Agribusiness and Agroindustry): it teaches how to manage the production and transformation processes of agricultural, agri-food and agro-industrial products, combining tradition and technological innovation.
+    8. *Agraria, Agroalimentare e Agroindustria* (Agriculture, Agribusiness and Agro-industry): it teaches how to manage the production and transformation processes of agricultural, agri-food and agro-industrial products, combining tradition and technological innovation.
     9. *Costruzioni, Ambiente e Territorio* (Construction, Environment and Territory): it prepares those who want to enter the field of building, construction, environmental protection and safety in the workplace.

 In the *istituto tecnico* I'm currently attending, specializing in Information and Communication Technologies, the first 2 years barely scratched the surface of that field, giving to ICT the same amount of hours dedicated to chemistry and physics.